Academic publishing resources

 - Research quality - a comparative perspective - slides of a presentation given at ESC Toulouse October 2006, discussing Australian and French research quality and impact in a comparative perspective.

-The following two websites maintained by the librarier of the University of Western Ontario and the University of Auckland respectively provide a comprehensive collection of articles about the ranking and rating of journals in the broad fields of business and management.
+The following two websites maintained by the library of the University of Western Ontario and John Lamp respectively provide a comprehensive collection of articles about the ranking and rating of journals in the broad fields of business and management.

 - University of Western Ontario Western Libraries journal ranking page.